cockroachlabs/open-sourced-interview-process/ProductExercises.md

 - **Objective:** You will be presented with a spreadsheet containing fictional telemetry and tasked with navigating and visualizing the data to understand adoption rates.

 - **Candidate Prep:** This exercise will help us understand how you use data to tell a story.
-It
+Feel free to ask any questions that better prepare you to present all necessary information to your audience.

 ## **Title:** **Sales Engineering and Triaging Customer Needs**